 I love reading even though I don’t often share what I’ve read.
-But for 2017 I’m planning to share a book every month or so, starting with The Life-Changing Magic of Tidying Up.
+But this year I’m planning to share a book every month or so, starting with The Life-Changing Magic of Tidying Up.
 I’ve had several people tell me about the KonMari method and I’ve seen it all over the internet, so I bought and downloaded the Kindle version onto my iPad mini to read on the plane when we went to Canada.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 Just in case you want to know upfront, yes, I did like the book and I do recommend it.
 I think there are a lot of things you can glean from it.
 But as a word of warning, the author, Marie Kondo, does have a very different worldview from most of my readers.
 I’ll tell you about that as I go through a few of the things I picked out from the book.

 5 Things I Learned from the KonMari Method:

 ONE: TIDYING UP CAN BE DIVIDED INTO TWO ACTS

 Tidying up can be divided into two acts: deciding to dispose of something and deciding where to put it.
 Discarding must come first.
 Putting things away creates the illusion that the clutter problem has been solved so Kondo wants you to pull EVERYTHING out when you tidy.
 Then choose what you want to keep, not what you want to get rid of.
 She also wants you to touch every single item and ask if it “sparks joy” in your life.
 I translate that into, “only keep what you love.”